top of page

 Chapels east of the enclosure wall of the main Ptolemaic temple

 Another group of cult structures is located to the east of the enclosure wall of the main Ptolemaic temple.
-On the lower slopes of Qurnet Mura'i lay remains of two buildings, one of which was classified by Bruyère as a temple, photographs and discussion of which can be found on the "Temples" page.
-The other remains belong to the small Ramesside chapel situated opposite the southeast corner of the enclosure wall.
+On the lower slopes of Qurnet Mura'i lie the remains of two buildings, one of which was classified by Bruyère as a temple, photographs and discussion of which can be found on the "Temples" page.
+The other remains belong to the small Ramesside chapel situated opposite the south-east corner of the enclosure wall.

 001.jpg

-The chapel was cut into the cliff of Qurnet Mura'i.
-It consisted of a hall, pronaos and sanctuary.
-The hall was entered via a flight of steps.
-It contained two benches, one along the southern wall, another one opposite, along the northern wall.
+The chapel was carved into the cliff of Qurnet Mura'i.
+It consisted of a hall, a pronaos and a sanctuary.
+The hall was entered by a flight of steps.
+It contained two benches, one along the southern wall and the other opposite, along the northern wall.

 Four steps with a balustrade led to the pronaos, which contained two columns.
 There were benches in each niche of the tripartite sanctuary.
-There were traces of wall decoration that survived on the northern wall of the sanctuary.
+On the northern wall of the sanctuary there are traces of wall decorations.

-The chapel was transformed into a Christian church at a later date.
+The chapel was later converted into a Christian church.

 002.jpg